LiamRiddell/NoteMaster/README.md

 ## Features

-NoteMaster is being constantly developed by the maintainers.
-Our vision is to create the best minimal open source note taking app to boost productivity.
+NoteMaster is being developed continuously by the maintainers.
+Our vision is to create the best minimal open-source note-taking app to boost productivity.

 - Dark UI - Save your damn eyes!
 - Persistent Notes - That's right!
 Your notes are saved as you type.
+RIP Save.
-- Magical Highlighting - Seperate the notes with them comments!
+- Magical Highlighting - Separate the notes with them comments!
-- Pin Window - Make NoteMaster fly high above other apps so it's always visible.
+- Pin Window - Make NoteMaster fly high above other apps, so it's always visible.
-- Fullscreen - Dive deep and go full screen for the ultimate note minimal note making experience.
+- Fullscreen - Dive deep and go full screen for the ultimate note minimal note-making experience.
 - Global Shortcut - Summon Notemaster using `Windows + N`.
-Honestly it's magic.
+Honestly, it's magic.
 - Preferences - It's a pick and mix of font size, font weight, line height, line numbers...
-- Export - You heard it! export them lovely notes to another place which you'll never open again.
+- Export - You heard it!
+Export them lovely notes to another place which you'll never open again.
 - Find/Replace - You've become such as a `NoteMaster`(wow, that was bad) that you need to search!
 - Search with Google - Quickly search your text selection on Google.
 - Emoji Support - Yes... unreal, I know.
 You can now have so much fire in your notes.

+## Supported Operating Systems
+NoteMaster is currently only available for Windows.
+We require additional developers to help us bring experience to both Linux and macOS.

+## Download NoteMaster
+NoteMaster can be downloaded via (GitHub Releases)[https://github.com/LiamRiddell/NoteMaster/releases].
+Please only download versions of NoteMaster that are hosted on GitHub.

 ## Make NoteMaster Better